 Review the list of reserved terms used by NRQL.
 Using reserved terms can cause issues.

 To enable and use custom attributes for APM, follow the procedure for your agent:

 Our Infrastructure monitoring lets you create custom attributes that are used to annotate the data from the infrastructure agent.
 You can use this metadata to filter your entities, group your results, and annotate your data.

 Mobile agents include API calls to record custom attributes:

-- For an overview of mobile monitoring custom data, see Insert custom events and attributes
+- For an overview of custom data, see Insert custom events and attributes

 - Android method: